 Cleaning and Maintenance

-Overall Cleaning: The cleaning and maintenance is pretty straightforward and be sure to follow my tips from the previous section to cut down on the overall cleaning needed.
+How to clean the Arizer Air 2– The cleaning and maintenance are pretty straightforward and be sure to follow my tips from the previous section to cut down on the overall cleaning needed.

-Once your stem and screen have become clogged, you can just toss the entire setup into a jar of ISO.
+Once your stem and screen have become clogged, you can toss the entire setup into a jar of ISO.
 Let it sit for about 30 minutes and then rinse with warm water.
-It does make it easier to clean the screen and the mouthpiece as a whole if you remove the screen first.
+It makes it easier to clean the screen and the mouthpiece if you remove the screen first.

-Cleaning Frequency: I’d say I need to clean my unit after about 15 or so sessions.
-You can definitely go longer but you will notice a big increase in draw resistance.
-You can also clean it earlier and sometimes I do just to get a cleaner taste with more air flow.
+Cleaning Frequency – I’d say I need to clean my unit after about 15 or so sessions.
+You can definitely go longer, but you will notice a big increase in draw resistance.
+You can also clean it earlier, and sometimes I do to get a cleaner taste with more airflow.

-I do think that the Arizer 2 is a very nice upgrade over the OG Air.
+I do think that the Arizer 2 is a very nice upgrade over the OG Air but there are better vaporizers out there for the price.
 Increased airflow, full temp spectrum, and the universal micro USB are great upgrades.